GPIO

 on_fall(pin, fn, debounce=0, pull=INPUT_PULLNONE)

-pull-up or pull-down resistor.
+Registers the fn function as callback on the falling edge on the pin gpio.
+De-bouncing with a delay of debounce milliseconds and setting a pull pull-up or pull-down resistor.
 By default pull is none, since setting a pull-up or pull-down without knowing the hardware used can cause failures.

-is 0 or 1 depending on the level of the pin.
+The signature of fn is fn(pin, value) where pin is the interrupted pin and value is 0 or 1 depending on the level of the pin.

 function on_rise_and_fall